 The next “myth and misdirection” you will come across as a photographer learning how to use flash, especially with natural/ambient light is this phrase:-

-“Shutter speed controls ambient, aperture controls flash”
+“Shutter speed controls ambient, aperture controls flash only”

 For manual controlled flash power within normal x-sync range of shutter speeds:-